winterstar67/AutoML_project/README.md

 - Analyze the uploaded data with pandas_profiling
 - Training models (such as XGBoost, RF, ...) with pycaret
 - Download the trained model

+`-` The environment of the coding:
+- Visual Studio Code connected with anaconda virtual environment